trishume/sympy-wiki-with-svn/Assumptions.md

 # Assumptions

+_Note: see also [this thread](https://groups.google.com/d/topic/sympy/0mEGrbBZnqE/discussion) on the mailing list._
 ## Introduction
 The assumptions in SymPy need to be rewritten.
 This page is dedicated to discussing the best way to go about this.